November 5

 1930 Painted Dreams was the first daytime radio soap opera program in the United States.
 A 15-minute daily show that followed the relationship of Irish-American widow Mother Moynihan and her unmarried daughter, it debuted on October 20, 1930 on Chicago radio station WGN.

-1943 Enid Blyton married her second husband Darrell Waters at the City of Westminster Register Office on October 20, 1943.
+1943 Enid Blyton married her second husband Kenneth Waters at the City of Westminster Register Office on October 20, 1943.
 Blyton's second marriage was very happy and, as far as her public image was concerned, she moved smoothly into her role as a devoted doctor's wife, living with him and her two daughters at Green Hedges.

 1946 Muffin The Mule was the first character created for children’s TV.
 Muffin first appeared on television in an edition of For the Children broadcast by the BBC on October 20, 1946.
 The presenter who played the piano while Muffin danced on it was Annette Mills, who was the sister of actor Sir John Mills.